From Meteorology to Mitigation: Understanding Global Warming

 Vulnerability and Adaptation to Climate Change

-(2) Participate in IMPACTS, ADAPTATION AND "AN INCONVENIENT TRUTH" discussion forum
+(2) Participate in IMPACTS, ADAPTATION AND "BEFORE THE FLOOD" discussion forum (first response due 03/25, follow-up responses due 03/28)

 Reducing Greenhouse Gas Emissions